 Bill and Sabina spend significant one-on-one time with the campers who are in distress.
 They do everything from teaching the kids diaphragmatic breathing (to slow the adrenal system), to talking with them about the typical arc of the worst part of homesickness (about 5 days).
 Bill and Sabina try and get boys to attend all their classes, but they do give the boys the option to come to the office during free time to talk and read some of the fun material on the shelves.
 If boys continue to have significant homesickness after a few days, they will coordinate a call where the camper talks with his parents, and then Bill and Sabina do also.
 The purpose of this call is for the camper to understand his parents are not coming to get them.
 A boy with significant homesickness can’t totally give in to the power of the camp experience until he knows he is not going home.
 If he thinks there is a chance he is going home, he will elevate his distress (consciously or unconsciously).

 Key strategies for parents to embrace when communicating with their child while he is at camp (via letters and possibly a call) are as follows: communicate to them you understand they are in distress (don’t gloss over their suffering); remind them of why they wanted to go to camp; ask them about what they have tried and achieved (or what they want to); ask them what is most fun about camp; remind them of strategies to use when they get homesick; tell them how proud you are of them; and tell them you are going to have an awesome celebration when they get home!

 It is important to know that sad letters are par for the course, especially in the beginning.

 What are the downsides of not letting your child complete his camp experience?

-Parents should view homesickness as an important part of your child’s journey towards positive self esteem and resilience.
+Parents should view homesickness as an important part of their child’s journey toward positive self-esteem and resilience.
 Remember: homesick—and happy.
 Don’t muck it up for him!
-Model the behavior you want from your child, before, during, and after the camp experience.
+Model the behavior you want from your child before, during, and after the camp experience.
 Be positive, supportive, and strong!